codingforeveryone/READMEs/JavaScript/ECMAScript 6.md

 console.log(b); // 7
 ```

-Destructuring expressions can be used to extract variables from an object and assign them to variables with a different name than the original property:
+Destructuring expressions can also be used to extract variables from an object and assign them to variables with a different name than the original property:

 ```javascript
 var baz = {foo: 12, bar: true};